DawnbrandBots/deck-transfer-for-master-duel/README.md

 You can also [download any deck](#downloading-public-decks) from the official card database, including your Master Duel and Neuron decks, and share directly to YGOPRODECK.

-**Note**: Opera approves extension updates slower than the Chrome Web Store so far.
-Opera users may receive new features and fixes faster by installing from the Chrome Web Store instead.
+**Note**: the Opera add-ons listing is deprecated due to slow moderation of extension updates.
+Opera users should install from the Chrome Web Store instead like other Chromium browsers to receive the latest features and fixes.

 [![Lint WebExtension](https://github.com/DawnbrandBots/deck-transfer-for-master-duel/actions/workflows/lint.yml/badge.svg)](https://github.com/DawnbrandBots/deck-transfer-for-master-duel/actions/workflows/lint.yml)
 [![Test WebExtension](https://github.com/DawnbrandBots/deck-transfer-for-master-duel/actions/workflows/test.yml/badge.svg)](https://github.com/DawnbrandBots/deck-transfer-for-master-duel/actions/workflows/test.yml)